cinemascience/cinemascience.github.io/tutorials/2019-11_SC/index.md

 # Cinema Tutorial: SuperComputing 2019

 Cinema Tutorial for Supercomputing 2019 in Denver, CO.
+This tutorial is intended to be run in a virtual machine that the attendees can download and run.
+An alternative is to follow along with the slides and examples shown here.

 - [Tutorial Slides](https://github.com/cinemascience/cinema_tutorial_slides/blob/master/2019-11_SC19/tutorial_sc19.pdf).
 Instructions and presentation that accompanies this tutorial.
 - [Tutorial Materials](https://github.com/cinemascience/cinema_tutorial_2019-11_SC).
 You can pull this repository, and work through it.
 Take care to install the prerequisite software, and follow prep instructions.